Press Conference 25th April 2018 at the Fajr International Film Festival, (FIFF),Tehran, Iran.

 As the press conference, which had been very long, wrapped up, I looked at my list of questions, and regretted that I had not known about the list to put my name on, to ask a question, and also, perhaps I wasn’t important to be on that list anyway, as I am not from any major newspaper or news service.

 My final note: For the record, I’d have liked to ask about the fascinating moment during his Putin Interviews, when he enthusiastically showed Mr Putin footage from the Stanley Kubrick film, “Dr Strangelove – or How I learned to stop worrying and love the bomb!”
-I had watched Mr Putin’s face carefully, and he did NOT seem to think this end of the world by nuclear war theme was any kind of laughing matter.
-(It isn’t either).
-Perhaps this extremely black satire/comedy just didn’t “travel” or perhaps he needed to watch the entire film.
-A scene out of context is not really fair.
+I had watched Mr Putin’s face carefully, and he did NOT seem to think this image of the end of the world by nuclear war theme was any kind of laughing matter.
+Perhaps this extremely black satire/comedy just didn’t “travel” or perhaps he needed to watch the entire film or perhaps he did.
+It wasn’t clear but a scene out of context is certainly not really fair if that’s what happened.

 Copyright, Cynthia Webb, Tehran, Iran